AdaCore/spark2014/docs/lrm/source/packages.rst

       effect.
 The formal parameter is considered to have the properties Async_Readers => True and/or Effective_Writes =>
       True.
-The actual parameter in a call to the subprogram must be Volatile and have either or both of these properties True but may also have Async_Writers and Effective_Reads set to True.
+The actual parameter in a call to the subprogram must be effectively volatile and have either or both of these properties True but may also have Async_Writers and Effective_Reads set to True.
 If the subprogram attempts a read of the formal parameter a flow anomaly will be reported.

     * mode **in out**: the formal parameter is considered to have all properties; Async_Readers => True, Async_Writers => True, Effective_Reads => True, Effective_Writes => True.
 The actual
-      parameter in a subprogram call must be Volatile and have all of these properties set to True.
+      parameter in a subprogram call must be effectively volatile and have all of these properties set to True.

 .. _etu-external_state_variables-vr: